icopy-site/awesome/docs/awesome/awesome-micropython.md

 * [micropython-tmp1075](https://github.com/mattytrentini/micropython-tmp1075) - Driver for the TI TMP1075 temperature sensor.
 * [micropython-sht11](https://github.com/2black0/micropython-sht11) - Driver for Sensirion SHT11 temperature and humidity sensor.
 * [micropython-lm75a](https://github.com/mcauser/micropython-lm75a) - Driver for the NXP LM75A digital temperature sensor.
+* [BME680-Micropython](https://github.com/robert-hh/BME680-Micropython) - MicroPython driver for the BME680 sensor.
+* [htu21d-esp8266](https://github.com/julianhille/htu21d-esp8266) - This is a MicroPython module / class to measure data from the htu21d.
+* [esp-sht3x-micropython](https://github.com/HAIZAKURA/esp-sht3x-micropython) - A SHT3x (SHT30/31/35) Lib for esp8266/esp32 with MicroPython.

 #### Temperature IR